keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 you need to modify the [keptn/values.yaml](https://github.com/keptn/lifecycle-toolkit-charts/blob/main/charts/keptn/values.yaml) file.
-The following sections summarize the configurations needed for different use cases.
+The following sections summarize and give examples of the configurations needed for different use cases.

 Note that the umbrella scheme is quite flexible.
 You can install all of Keptn on your cluster,